KSP-KOS/KOS/doc/source/math/scalar.rst

 kOS does not have a numeric type designed to deal with *imaginary numbers* or *complex numbers*.
-Therefore, for example, if you attempted to perform ``sqrt(-4)``, you would get a "NaN error", rather than the irrational number ``2i``.
+Therefore, for example, if you attempted to perform ``sqrt(-4)``, you would get a "NaN error", rather than the imaginary number ``2i``.
 "NaN" stands for "Not a Number" and it means the system is incapable of storing the correct answer.
 Another example of where you will get a "NaN error" is if you attempt to perform ``arcsin(1.01)``, since there is no such